toptal/chewy/README.md

 ### Example of data request

-1. Once a record is created (could be done via Rails console), it creates User index too:
+1. Once a record is created (could be done via the Rails console), it creates User index too:

 ```
 User.create(